Nearest Neighbor Sampling for Covariate Shift Adaptation: Problem setup

-\begin{Def}[Target sample, target distribution] For each integer $m \geq 1$, let $(X^{*}_{i})_{i=1}^{m}$ be a collection of independent identically distributed random variables with $Q$.
-We refer to $(X^{*}_{i})_{i=1}^{m}$ as an (unlabeled) \emph{target sample} and $Q$ as a \emph{target distribution}. \end{Def}
+\begin{Def}[Target sample, target distribution] For each integer $m \geq 1$, let $(X^{*}_{i})_{i=1}^{m}$ be a collection of independent and identically distributed random variables with $Q$.
+We refer to $(X^{*}_{i})_{i=1}^{m}$ as the (unlabeled) \emph{target sample} and $Q$ as the \emph{target distribution}. \end{Def}

 \begin{Def}[Covariate shift] \emph{Covariate shift} is a situation in which the source and the target distribution have different marginal distributions for $X$ while sharing a common conditional distribution: \begin{enumerate}[label=(C\arabic*) , wide=0.5em, leftmargin=*] \item $P_{Y \given X} = Q_{Y \given X}$, $P_{X}$- and $Q_{X}$-a.s., but $P_{X} \neq Q_{X}$. \end{enumerate} \end{Def}